Budget Continued & Joint Powers Authority Created

 Roeder, who will perform as Executive Director of the OCFA briefed the board and public on recent events.
 He told us that, although the past couple weeks the city negotiating team had been meeting late into the night with representatives of Facilities Management West, trying to hammer out the nuts and bolts of a deal, those meetings were temporarily placed in a pause mode while City representatives negotiated with State representatives on the deal.

-ANTICIPATING A DE
+ANTICIPATING A DEAL THIS WEEK

 He hopes to have the final bullet points of the deal with Facilities Management West resolved this week so it can be presented to the State, along with a check from Facilities Management West for the deposit on the transaction.